 Bantry House Website

-Cost: €11 includes House and Garden access
+Cost: €14 includes House and Garden access

 Stay: Treat yourself to an overnight at the Bantry House Bed & Breakfast

-Visit a Studio
+2. Visit an Art Studio

-I stopped at Dunbeacon Pottery on Sheepshead Peninsula and was excited to find Potter, Helen Ennis, hard at work in her studio.
-Drawing inspiration from the County Cork & the Wild Atlantic Way, Helen designs pieces that capture the essence of her surrounding landscape.
+I stopped at Dunbeacon Pottery on Sheepshead Peninsula in County Cork and was excited to find potter, Helen Ennis, hard at work in her studio.
+Drawing inspiration from the County Cork and the Wild Atlantic Way, Helen designs pieces that capture the essence of her surrounding landscape.
 In fact, her pottery takes on the color palette of the surrounding sea in subtle blues, greens, and cream making my day feel brighter the moment I walked in.

 Dunbeacon Pottery Website